 - PGD / PGS

 - Cryopreservation and storage fees for gametes and/or embryos

 If you are 41 or less and planning to pursue IVF with your own eggs then you should apply for an IVF cycle grant.
 If you need assistance to cover the cost of IUI, frozen embryo transfer, donor sperm, donor egg or gestational carrier then apply for a financial services grant

 Financial Assistance Grants can be used for the following expenses:

 - pre-implantation genetic screening/diagnosis (PGS/PGD)

 - third party reproduction (costs of securing donor egg, donor sperm, and gestational carrier)

-- egg freezing due to cancer, medical diseases that impair infertility or elective indication
+- egg freezing due to cancer, medical diseases that impair infertility

 - vasectomy reversal